 - The Bio-Optics Sensor Summer School is aimed at researchers who are interested in measurements of optical attenuation and absorption and using data from the AC-S sensor in their research.

-- About 25 advanced graduate students, post-doctoral fellows, and early career scientists will be selected as participants.
-Other career level researchers will be considered, based on space availability.
+- About 25 advanced graduate students, post-doctoral fellows, and early career scientists were selected as participants.

 - Participants should have a general understanding of oceanography/biology.

 - Participants must be available to attend all five, full days of the summer school.

 - Only applicants from U.S. Institutions can be considered.

 - The OOIFB Office will offer reimbursement to participants for accommodations, meals, and travel expenses.